 Did you buy that app?

 Cyber thieves are leveraging popular apps like games with in-app purchasing functionality.
-Some examples of what we’re seeing include the following, which use the basic premise that you, the customer, obviously didn’t make the purchase cited and are likely to immediately be annoyed and therefore highly motivated to quickly cancel the apparent purchase, or respond to a request to (not) confirm the phony subscription.
+In this scenario, the customer will get an Apple phishing email about a subscription they didn’t sign up for.
+They will be annoyed and highly motivated to cancel the phony subscription.
 And, of course, in order to cancel, the first step is to “log in” with one’s Apple ID credentials at a spoofed web page, which the criminals immediately capture.

 Figure 2 – A fake in-app purchase receipt enticing the user to cancel the purchase.